 Risk management appears in scientific and management literature since the 1920s.
 It became a formal science in the 1950s, when articles and books with "risk management" in the title also appear in library searches.[7]
 Most of research was initially related to finance and insurance.

-In ideal risk management, a prioritization process is followed whereby the risks with the greatest loss (or impact) and the greatest probability of occurring are handled first.
+Ideally in risk management, a prioritization process is followed.
+Whereby the risks with the greatest loss (or impact) and the greatest probability of occurring are handled first.
 Risks with lower probability of occurrence and lower loss are handled in descending order.
-In practice the process of assessing overall risk can be difficult, and balancing resources used to mitigate between risks with a high probability of occurrence but lower loss, versus a risk with high loss but lower probability of occurrence can often be mishandled.
+In practice the process of assessing overall risk can be tricky, and organisation has to balance resources used to mitigate between risks with a higher probability but lower loss, versus a risk with higher loss but lower probability.

 Opportunity cost represents a unique challenge for risk managers.
 It can be difficult to determine when to put resources toward risk management and when to use those resources elsewhere.
-Again, ideal risk management minimizes spending (or manpower or other resources) and also minimizes the negative effects of risks.
+Again, ideal risk management optimises resource usage (spending, manpower etc), and also minimizes the negative effects of risks.

 Opportunities first appear in academic research or management books in the 1990s.
 The first PMBoK Project Management Body of Knowledge draft of 1987 doesn't mention opportunities at all.